 Limit Your Dog’s Outside Time

 Just like humans, dogs can suffer from frost bite or hypothermia.
-On coder days keep outside visits brief.
+On colder days keep outside visits brief.
 Even breeds who love cold weather shouldn’t be left outside for extended periods.
 Allow your dog the chance to adjust to any drop in temperature.
 Pick the sunniest time of day for your walks, late morning and early afternoon hours are a little warmer when the sun is shining.

 Always watch your dog for any behavioral cues of discomfort.
 And a good rule of thumb, if it’s too cold for you, it’s too cold for your pet.